 Judo at the 2012 London Olympic Games

 This form of fighting came to be in the late 20th Century.
 Judo developed as a kind of defence and is one of the most common here in the UK.
 You may not have heard of the lesser known, Aikido, but these two forms of martial arts are similar.
 If you are serious about martial arts and would like to go pro, this form might just be the one for you.
-The Japanese discipline has now become an Olympic sport.
+The Japanese discipline has now become an Olympic sport and one of the most popular martial arts in the UK.
 You can find aspects of Judo in many modern self-defence practices.
 To learn this beautiful art, you will need to have a high level of flexibility and agility.

 Next, let’s take a look at Judo’s cousin art – Jujitsu.
 Invented by the great samurais, this martial art shares many of its traits with Judo and Aikido.
 Here in the UK, you can find the prestigious Jitsu Foundation within many of our universities.
 That in itself means that this sport is popular with young people around the country.
 Unlike the striking arts (that is Karate and Taekwondo), this martial art is hands-on.
 That is to say that it is contact-based rather than just based on a particular style of training.
 You need a significant amount of strength if you want to master this form of fighting.